ABSTRACT: Part II of three parts. Here we will explore why “All roads lead from Damascus” and not why “All roads lead to Damascus“.

 So I did not know why I heard “All roads lead from Damascus”, instead of the previous statements which purports “All roads lead to Damascus”.
 Perplexed, I put the Word of revelation on the self so to speak.

 Jubilee is Beginning to Become A Reality!

-Today, I was reading Part I again, an revelation of the explanation flashed across my mind about why I received “from Damascus”, instead of “to Damascus”.
+Today, I was reading Part I again, a revelation of the explanation flashed across my mind about why I received “from Damascus”, instead of “to Damascus”.

-Taking the position that Damascus was the pivotal link between Egypt and Assyria in the Old Testament, we can say the spiritual significance of Egypt and Assyria in the Bible related to how the church on earth is using and treating the Word of God.
+Taking the position that Damascus was the pivotal link between Egypt and Assyria in the Old Testament, we can say the spiritual significance of Egypt and Assyria in the Bible related to how the church on earth on how it is applying and treating the Word of God,

 “On that day there will be a path from Egypt to Assyria, and Assyria will come into Egypt and Egypt into Assyria, and the Egyptians will serve Assyria.
 On that day Israel will be third to Egypt and Assyria, a blessing in the middle of the earth, whom Jehovah Sabaoth will bless, saying, “A blessing on my people Egypt and on the work of my hands, Assyria, and on my inheritance, Israel!”
 (Isaiah 19:23-24, 25)

 Here we can see the church (“Israel“) will be “A blessing on my people Egypt and on the work of my hands, Assyria,“